joshajohnson/scripts/README.md

 AHK files to convert a windows laptop to colemak, with some extra tweaks such as fn+caps = del and right hand arrow control.

+### colemak-remap-ext-keybord.ahk

+AHK files to implement fn+caps = del and right hand arrow control when the keybord inputs are already colemak without higher levels of control.

 ### josh96

 QMK files for a RGB96 keyboard, configured to my liking.